- View the Certification Brochure

 Mental Health Professional –

-1) Professional needs to have college-level educational training and degree in a mental health field, such as social work, psychology, marriage and family therapy, or others that include mental health as its scope of practice.
+1) Professional needs to have university-level educational training and degree in a mental health field, such as social work, psychology, marriage and family therapy, or others that include mental health as its scope of practice.

 2) Professional must stay within his/her scope of practice and follow region, country, or state laws and regulations regarding mental health practice.